Once you’re pregnant, you’ll certainly face this realisation: you’re obligated to take care of this soon-to-be-born

 During a pregnancy, complications may arise.
 Examples of these are ectopic pregnancies, pre-eclampsia, still-birth, etc…

-When these happen, medical treatments need to be administered and monitoring will be done (getting warded), resulting in unexpected costs out-of-pocket.
+When these happen, medical treatments need to be administered and monitoring will be done (i.e getting warded), resulting in unexpected out-of-pocket costs.

 But that’s not all…

 What About After the Baby Is Born?

-If in the unfortunate event that your baby is born with any congenital abnormalities (birth defects, etc), not only would there be a need for additional medical treatment, but your child may never get any form of health and life insurance anymore.
+If in the unfortunate event that your baby is born with any congenital abnormality (e.g birth defects), not only would there be a need for additional medical treatment, but your child may not get any form of health and life insurance.

 For now, let’s not think so far ahead.

 How about a couple years down the road after the baby is born?

-Things like Bronchitis, Hand Food Mouth Diseases (HFMD) are not unheard of.
+Things like bronchitis and hand food mouth diseases (HFMD) are not unheard of.
 And these may not be covered by the regular health insurance.
 So you may have to fork out your hard-earned money to pay for the medical bills.